NOAA-EMC/WW3/README.md

 grid points.
 Propagation of a wave spectrum can be solved using regular (rectilinear or curvilinear) and unstructured (triangular) grids.
-See [About WW3](https://github.com/NOAA-EMC/WW3/wiki/About-WW3) for a detailed description of WAVEWATCH III &trade;.
+See [About WW3](https://github.com/NOAA-EMC/WW3/wiki/About-WW3) for a detailed description of WAVEWATCH III &reg;.

 ## Installation